sgoldenlab/simba/docs/Scenario1.md

 ![](/images/validatemodel_graph1.PNG)

-**Note: If you check the `Generate Gantt plot` box, the final validation video will include the gantt chart.
-However, to do this you must extract frames which drastically increases the amount of time needed to generate the video.
-We suggest leaving it unchecked unless you really want it.**
+**Note: If you check the 'Generate Gantt plot' box, the final validation will include two seperate videos - 1 of the behavior and 1 of the gantt plot.
+However, this takes longer and we suggest leaving it unchecked unless you really want the gantt plot.
+This may or may not be combined to a single video in the future!**

 1. Under the **Run machine model tab** and *Validate Model on Single Video* heading, click on `Browse File` next to `Select features file`.
 In this current Scenario 1, select the CSV file you have stored [in a safe place outside of the project folder](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-5-extract-features).